-I do my best to accommodate my customers as much as possible, however time frames greatly depend on the size of painting and on my current workload which is constantly changing.
-If you need a painting completed by a certain date, please email me at firstname.lastname@example.org and I'll see if I can work that out for you.
+Time frames greatly depend on the size of painting and on my current workload which is constantly changing.
+If you need a painting completed by a certain date, please email me at email@example.com to see if I can work that out for you.
 Please allow extra time for any orders near the holidays.
 You will receive an e-mail as the painting ahead of yours is close to completion so so that everything is in order to start your custom painting.

 Do you ship worldwide?

 Yes!
-All of my paintings are packaged securely and professionally.
-I ship via USPS Priority for all orders within the United States.
+All paintings are packaged securely and professionally.
+They ship via USPS Priority for all orders within the United States.
 This method allows for a tracking number and insurance.
 Packages usually arrive in about 2-5 days.
-All other orders are shipped USPS First Class International.
-This service does not include tracking or insurance and delivery time vary depending on your location.
-Packages usually arrive in about 7-10 days.
+All other orders are shipped USPS Priority Mail International (6-10 days delivery) OR Priority Express International (3-5 days delivery).
+These options include tracking and insurance.

 If you are local, I do my best to personally deliver the painting to you!

-All of my paintings are created with professional artist-quality paints and pigments.
+All original paintings are created with professional, artist-quality paints and pigments.

 All acrylic paintings are created on acid-free canvas and sealed with a protective varnish to ensure the longevity of the art.

-I highly suggest that these paintings are framed with a mount so that the painting is not pressed against the glass.
+I highly suggest that these paintings are framed with a matte so that the painting is not pressed against the glass.
 This avoids any moisture buildup which will, over time, affect the painting.